JianyuanXiao/SymPIC/README.md

 STDLIB=../stdlib.scm mpirun -n 4 ../sympic x_ebw.ss

-three files (tmpEB tmpEN and tmpJ) will be generated.
+After it exits, three files (tmpEB tmpEN and tmpJ) will be generated.
 These files are in the GAPS-IO format.
 We can use the matplotlib (ipython) to show the spectrum of the extraordinary and electron Bernstein wave.

 execfile("../cgapsio/pygapsio.py")

 Ey_field=reshape(GAPS_IO_Load("tmpEB"),[512,2,512,3])[:,0,:,1]

 contour(abs(fftn(Ey_field))[:60,:256])

+The tmpEB file stores the electromagnetic fields, its shape is 2Nt * Nz * Ny * Nx * 3, where for 0, 2, 4, ... time step the
+electric field is stored, and for 1, 3, 5, ... time step the
+magnetic field is stored.
+The tmpEN file stores some particle informations, currently its shape is Nt * Nz * Ny * Nx * (7NUM_SPEC), where first 3 components are \sum m_i [vx^2,vy^2,vz^2]/2,

 There is also a GUI based on Tkinter(python2) for generating and modifying the configuration files, it is located at gui/gui.py